payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/email-notifier.md

 asadmin get-email-notifier-configuration
 ```

-This will return the current configuration, whether it is enabled, the "to" address, and the JNDI name of the JavaMail session in use.
+This will return the current configuration of the email notifier in full, including whether it is enabled, the "to" address, and the JNDI name of the JavaMail session in use.

 As an example output: